barslev/lib/_README.md

 ## Skipping the Library Creation

-The command provides the `--skip-lib` flag for cases where we want to generate everything but the library.
+The schematics provide the --skip-lib flag for cases where we want to generate everything except the library.

 ## Contributors ✨